 CS 312 Assignment 7, Pig (Dice Game) Simulation

 You may work with one other person (You make work with one other person on this assignment using the pair programming technique..
 Read this paper on pair programming.
-You may work with anyone in the class.
-They do not have to be in the same discussion section as you.
 One solution will be turned in for the pair.
 Once you start working with one partner on an assignment you may not switch partners.
-If you do not wish to work with a partner after starting on an assignment you must both complete it individually.
+If you do not wish to work with a partner after starting on an assignment you must both start from scratch and complete it individually.
 The intent here is you work on the assignment together, at the same time, at the same computer.
 Do not simply try to work on different parts independently and then try to put it together.)

 20 points, ~2% of total grade